Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 A set of Node-RED enhanced boolean logic, with persisten values after reboot and more.

-<a href="http://eepurl.com/gJm095" target="_blank">Subscribe to my channel.</a> Only news about my nodes, no spam, no ads.
-I'm a github developer, not a merchant.

 > Wellcome!
 First of all thank you for your interest in my nodes.
 This is a set of logic nodes, to overcome the simplicity of the default node-red boolean logic nodes.
 Hope you enjoy that and if you're in trouble, please ask!